mtplr/pyNormalizePlot/README.md

                         Input file, like a .dat, .txt ...
 With two columns: Wavenumbers and Intensity.
 Default is 'IR.dat' --outputfile OUTPUTFILE
-                        Output file, default is 'IR-norm.dat' --reversey REVERSEY   Choose whether reverse the y-axis or not.
+                        Output file, default is 'IR-norm.dat' --reversey REVERSEY   Choose whether to reverse the y-axis or not.
 Default False.
   ```